 The VTR Short Term Residential Therapeutic Program (STRTP) accepts male residents ages 13–17 and Non‑Minor Dependents ages 18–21 from most counties in California.
-VTR STRTP serves residents who exhibit emotional or behavioral disorders and are either dependents of Social Services or delinquent juveniles placed by Juvenile Court order.
+VTR STRTP serves residents who exhibit emotional or behavioral disorders and are either dependents of Social Services or youth in conflict with the law and placed by Juvenile Court order.
 Once accepted into the program, the anticipated length of stay is between 6–12 months.

 The VTR STRTP serves up to 32 residents living in three homes at the Ranch.
 Trained and professional staff provide 24 hours of care and supervision.
 VTR STRTP helps to enhance the youth’s psychological safety, well‑being, and resilience by utilizing a combination of trauma‑informed interventions, treatment practices, and education to accomplish its goals.
 Through life‑changing relationships, mentorship, activities, and experiences, youth are reunified with their families or transition to independent living.

 Valley Teen Ranch has three homes located on an 80 acre ranch where there are horses, goats and emus.
 There is an on-site school operated in partnership with Golden Valley Unified School District, recreational activities, and a ropes course.

 Where is VTR located?